January 12, 2023: County Coordinator Statewide Grant Award Announcement

-For questions about the County Coordinator Grant Program, please contact Nina Evans at firstname.lastname@example.org for potential projects located in CAL FIRE’s Southern Region or Julia Marsili at email@example.com for potential projects located in CAL FIRE’s Northern Region.
-Below is the CAL FIRE region map for reference.
+For questions about the County Coordinator Grant Program, please contact Julia Marsili at firstname.lastname@example.org for projects located in CAL FIRE’s Northern Region or Nina Evans at email@example.com for projects located in CAL FIRE’s Southern Region.
+Below is the map of awarded projects and the CAL FIRE regions for reference.

 September 2022 Grant Application Announcement: